Student Accessibility and Support Services Frequently Asked Questions

 - WILL MY IEP OR 504 PLAN TRANSFER WITH ME TO ESU?

-No. IEPs and 504 Plans are specific to high school.
-The documentation your high school used to create your IEP or 504 plan may be used by SASS as documentation – depending upon how old and how comprehensive the documentation is.
-At ESU accommodations will be provided to ensure you access to all the programs and services of the university.
+No. IEPs and 504 Plans are specific to K-12 education.
+However, an IEP or 504 Plan can be used as documentation when registering with SASS.
+At ESU, accommodations appropriate to higher education settings will be provided to ensure you access to all the programs and services of the university.

 - WILL I RECEIVE THE SAME ACCOMMODATIONS I RECEIVED IN HIGH SCHOOL?